tnvnyk/helix-hunter/README.md

 This tool allows users to:

-- Search for a specific DNA pattern in a `.fasta` file using:
+- Search for a specific DNA pattern in a `.fasta` or `.txt` file using:
   -  **Naive Brute Force**
   -  **Knuth-Morris-Pratt (KMP)**
   -  **Rabin-Karp (Rolling Hash)**